Zhaosgithub/FacebookW5/README.md

 - [ Y] Tapping on a photo in the news feed should expand the photo full screen.
 - [ Y] Tapping the Done button should animate the photo back into its position in the news feed.
-- [ ] On scroll of the full screen photo, the background should start to become transparent, revealing the feed.
+- [Y ] On scroll of the full screen photo, the background should start to become transparent, revealing the feed.
 - [ ] If the user scrolls a large amount and releases, the full screen photo should dismiss.

 #### Optional